hollow-cube/mapmaker/modules/terraform/README.md

 Terraform is a set of world manipulation tools.
 It is designed as a Minestom-native alternative to WorldEdit, VoxelSniper, etc.

+maybe we should just make commands, masks, patterns each an option eg you can say you want
+// - WorldEdit commands
+// - Terraform masks
+// - Terraform patterns

 ## Concepts

 ### Selection